JakeDangIt/siths-math-a-thon/README.md

 To put it very briefly, you can update your user data and upload an avatar, of which you crop yourself. <br>
 Might be best to just leave this stuff alone since I'm not too confident in changing it.
 It was very hard adding the cropper library, converting the canvas to images, figuring out how to update it on the app and on the DB, etc.

+### Questions + Answers

+The questions will be written in LaTeX and be typeset by MathJax.
+MathJax will be inserted as a script when the questions page is mounted, alongside fetching the question data and making cards for each one.
+Once the content is loaded, it typesets. <br>
+You can also change weeks/bonuses on the carousel, with the questions just being filtered by week name. <br>
+Save every minute, submit every hour, just uploads the uid, time, and answers (as jsonb). <br>
+There's also a scroll down button and remove input buttons.

+### Leaderboard

+Top 3, top 10, and your own answers. <br>
+But, only top 3 deserves their avatar shown.

+### Staff

+Just all the people working on it, but it's just me rn.

 ### Archive

-I use a store to fetch the data only once, and then it just becomes links that opens up the .pdf files.
+Fetch the file data, and then it just becomes links that opens up the .pdf files.

+### Contact Us

+Form with name and email autofilled if you're logged in.

 ### Acknowledgments
 Special thanks to Mr. Whalen for indirectly teaching me the basics of Vue.js, and to the Math Team members and CS students (Bridget Feng and Andrea Guo) for helping with testing and designing the early versions of the app.